Actress Vs. Accountant

 "Thank you, love," she replies, then they kiss again.

-Jessica spends the next few days up until the wrap-up party thinking.
+Jessica spends the next week up until the wrap-up party thinking.
 During the three months she worked with Manuel on La Isla Bonita, they developed an off-screen romance, one she knows is legitimate.
 They have been talking all that time about when to make it official.
 Jessica can't wait until they interview her about the movie and her co-stars.
 "It's the perfect opportunity to announce it," she tells him.

 At the party, Jessica and Manuel stay together the whole time.
 She enjoys dancing with him, him getting food for her, and especially when they dance slow.
 It is during the slow dances that Jessica and Manuel fall deeper in love than they ever did on the movie set.
 People around them notice this and start gossiping, but they don't care, especially not Manuel.